Texts

 Primary sources Text editions and/or modern translations – in whole or in part – along with publications containing additions and corrections, if known.
 Diplomatic editions, facsimiles and digital image reproductions of the manuscripts are not always listed here but may be found in entries for the relevant manuscripts.
 For historical purposes, early editions, transcriptions and translations are not excluded, even if their reliability does not meet modern standards.

 [ed.]
 Meyer, Kuno [ed.], “Sanas Cormaic.
-An Old-Irish glossary compiled by Cormac úa Cuilennáin, king-bishop of Cashel in the tenth century”, in: Bergin, Osborn, R. I. Best, Kuno Meyer, and J. G. O'Keeffe (eds.), Anecdota from Irish manuscripts, vol. 4, Halle and Dublin, 1912.
+An Old-Irish glossary compiled by Cormac úa Cuilennáin, king-bishop of Cashel in the tenth century”, in: Osborn Bergin, R. I. Best, Kuno Meyer, and J. G. OʼKeeffe (eds), Anecdota from Irish manuscripts, vol. 4, Halle and Dublin, 1912.
 1–128 (text), i–xix (introduction).

 [tr.]
-Russell, Paul, “Poets, power and possessions in medieval Ireland: some stories from Sanas Cormaic”, in: Eska, Joseph F. [ed.], Law, literature and society, CSANA Yearbook 7, Dublin: Four Courts Press, 2008.
+Russell, Paul, “Poets, power and possessions in medieval Ireland: some stories from Sanas Cormaic”, in: Joseph F. Eska (ed.), Law, literature and society, 7, Dublin: Four Courts Press, 2008.
 9–45.

 Translation.

 [tr.]
-Byrne, F. J., Irish kings and high-kings, 2nd ed.
-(1973), Dublin: Four Courts Press, 2001.
+Byrne, F. J., Irish kings and high-kings, 2nd ed., Dublin: Four Courts Press, 2001.

 183–184 Translation

 [tr.]
-Kenney, James F., “Chapter I: History in Ireland”, in: Kenney, James F., The sources for the early history of Ireland: an introduction and guide.
-Volume 1: ecclesiastical, Records of Civilization: Sources and Studies 11, Revised ed.
-(1929), New York: Octagon, 1966.
+Kenney, James F., “Chapter I: History in Ireland”, in: James F. Kenney, The sources for the early history of Ireland: an introduction and guide.
+Volume 1: ecclesiastical, Revised ed., 11, New York: Octagon, 1966.
 1–109.

 149 Translation.